 What you need:

-- A slice of tree trunk, measuring 30. cm across
+- A slice of tree trunk, measuring 30cm across (these are available online)

 - A large handful of fresh, green moss